GNS3/gns3-server/README.rst

 Run as daemon (Unix only)
 **************************

-You will found init sample script for various systems inside the init directory.
+You will find init sample scripts for various systems inside the init directory.

 Usefull options: